aadilmehdis/Computer-System-Organisation-2020/Resources/MacOS/Running_Code.md

 ## Run with GDB
 - Run the following,
     - `gdb ./hello`
-- Insert break point in the starting of the program frame
+- Insert break points in the starting of the program frame
     - `b 1`
+    - `b 2`
+    - `b 3`
     - This sets a break point on the first line of your code.
 - Run your program
     - `run`